East Asian Languages and Cultures

 EAL 245 Writing, Japan and Otherness (4 Credits)

 An exploration of representations of "otherness" in Japanese literature and film from the mid-19th century until the present.
 How was (and is) Japan’s identity as a modern nation configured through representations of other nations and cultures?
 How are categories of race, gender, nationality, class and sexuality used in the construction of difference?
 This course pays special attention to the role of "otherness" in the development of national and individual identities.
-In conjunction with these investigations, we also address the varied ways in which Japan is represented as "other" by writers from China, England, France, Korea and the United States.
+The course also addresses the varied ways in which Japan is represented as "other" by writers from China, England, France, Korea and the United States.
 How do these images of and by Japan converse with each other?
 All readings are in English translation.

 Fall, Spring, Variable